-- 8 tortillas (corn or flour – your choice (use corn tortillas for a gluten free option)
+- 8 tortillas corn or flour – your choice (use corn tortillas for a gluten free option)

 - Toppings of choice

-In a skillet over medium heat, sauté the onion in 1/4 cup water until translucent - about 5-6 minutes.
+- In a skillet over medium heat, sauté the onion in ¼ cup water until translucent, about 5 to 6 minutes.
 Add additional water as needed to prevent sticking.

-Add the garlic, red pepper, zucchini, 1 tsp cumin, and 1/4 tsp salt and sauté 2 minutes.
+- Add the garlic, red pepper, zucchini, 1 teaspoon cumin, and ¼ teaspoon salt and sauté 2 minutes.
 Add the black beans and stir to combine.
 Turn heat to low to keep warm while you make the sauce.

-To make the sauce: combine the salsa, white beans, 1 tsp cumin, chili powder, 1/2 cup water, and 1/4 tsp salt in a blender or food processor and purée until smooth.*
+- To make the sauce: combine the salsa, white beans, 1 teaspoon cumin, chili powder, ½ cup water, and ¼ teaspoon salt in a blender or food processor and purée until smooth.